OrienteerBAP/Orienteer-Guidebook/managing_users.md

 For each user, you can set a password and assign roles (the *Users* page URL: */browse/OUser*).

 A role determines what operations a user can perform against a resource.
-When you create a role, you can make it inherit from another role.
+You can create a role with properties inherited from another role.
 You can manage roles on the **Roles** page (URL: */browse/ORole*).

 On the **Properties** tab of a role, you can set the following:
 * The role's **Name**.